 When I learned of all the skin care benefits of colloidal copper, I was compelled to add it to my skin care routine.
-I designed a Rose face mist using Colloidal Copper, Rose Hydrosol, and Chaga Mushroom with a hint of Frankincense.
-I also add Colloidal Copper to Crepey Skin Repair for the purpose of moisturizing and repairing damaged skin.
+Colloidal Copper is in three of my skincare products.
+Glow on Rose Spritzer, Crepey Skin Repair and Mega Skin Boost.

 Colloidal Copper and hair care

-There are tons of testimonies that internal use of Colloidal Copper has returned hair to its natural color.
-It is used internally and sometimes externally in products.
-In my opinion, since it is taken internally, I would consult an expert or a manufacturer of colloidal copper for recommended usage.
+One more fact in case you are interested in getting rid of gray hair without dying it.
+There are many testimonies that internal use of Colloidal Copper has returned hair to its natural color.
+However, in my opinion, since it is taken internally, I would consult an expert or a manufacturer of Colloidal Copper for recommended usage for safety.
 There are tons of videos on youtube.
 Here is a good one